with Megan Wren

 Finally!
 It feels good to have to space to sit down and write for you all, its been awhile!
 In this blog post, I’ll recap some of the key takeaways I learned from the Accessing Intuition Workshop I took with Paul and Angie Chek at the beginning of November.
 (Side note: can you believe it’s almost December?!)

 I first became fascinated with intuition back in college where I had some profound spiritual experiences through meditation.
 I had experiences where I was out of my body, and intense visuals and colors coming through.
 One of the first ways that I learned about my experiences, energy systems, sacred geometry, and different levels our energy field contains was through a YouTube channel called Spirit Science back in 2014.
-Then in 2015, when I moved to California and started practicing yoga I was introduced to a...
+Then in 2015, when I moved to California and started practicing yoga I was introduced to a book called Anatomy of...

 (photo: Bighorn Park, Mt Whitney Trail in Lone Pine, California 10,300 ft)